One of the common questions bike commuters tend to ask when it comes to the bicycle helmet is,

 The in-mold polycarbonate shell is tough and resilient, fending off impacts small and large, with the interior EPS foam absorbing shock.

-8. Abus Hyban
+Abus Hyban 2.0 MIPS

 Commuters with smaller heads might find this helmet particularly appealing due to its sleeker profile and low weight.
 Good ventilation is provided by 18 vents placed strategically throughout to allow maximum airflow.
 This is perfect for warmer weather, and the liner is removable and washable to make cleaning easier.

-9. Giro Sutton MIPS
+Giro Sutton MIPS

-The Giro Sutton is about as uncomplicated and reliable as a commuter helmet can get, not least because of the MIPS technology.
+The Giro Sutton is about as uncomplicated and reliable as a cycling helmet can get, not least because of the MIPS technology.
 At the rear of the helmet is a built-in light clip, allowing easy attachment of your preferred lights.

-Nutcase is based in Portland, Oregon, a city known for being a hotspot for all things bicycle.
-With the Nutcase Street, they’ve taken the approach that not every helmet needs to be grey or hyper-technical in appearance.
+Nutcase Helmets is based in Portland, Oregon, a city known for being a hotspot for all things bicycle.
+With Nutcase Street, they’ve taken the approach that not every helmet needs to be grey or hyper-technical in appearance.

-It also comes with useful extras like three sets of foam liner pads for an improved fit, a removable visor and a magnetic strap closure.
+It also comes with useful extras like three sets of foam liner pads for an improved fit, a removable visor, and a magnetic strap closure.